What drives your ecommerce growth?

 Where does your story exist?
 How do you think about this in a way that’s going to help your cashflow?

-Your calendar doesn’t have to exclusively focus on running sales or pushing products.
+Your important dates don’t have to exclusively focus on running sales or pushing products.

 Storytelling is how you humanize your brand.
-Particularly, unconventional stories.
+Particularly, unconventional stories through different channels.
 During the holiday season, instead of pushing big promotions, Amazon went with a feel good message in its “The Show Must Go On” ad.

 Mirroring those sentiments, Nike inspired and motivated by highlighting its customer’s resiliency in You Can’t Stop Us.

 “We know things won’t always go our way but whatever it is, we’ll find a way.”

 As a luxury brand, deep discounts aren’t a part of APL’s marketing efforts.

 Instead, it launched special edition shoes for Breast Cancer Awareness month — offering 25% off on International Women’s Day.
 That one day made up 4% of its annual revenue: a glowing achievement, considering Nov. contributed 16% in total.

 Hone in on what your customers care about.
 Give them a memorable experience surrounding that.